-How to buy a house with low income in 2020 | Mortgage Rates, Mortgage News and Strategy : The Mortgage Reports
+How to buy a house with low income in 2021 | Loan options

-When you buy a house with low income, you face several obstacles.
+When you buy a house with low income, you might face several obstacles.

-It’s not easy to save a down payment while renting.
+It’s not easy to save for a down payment while renting.
 And you might have a harder time keeping your debt-to-income ratio and credit score pristine.

-Fortunately, there are government-mandated programs to help low-income individuals break into homeownership.
+Fortunately, there are private and government-backed programs to help low-income families and individuals break into homeownership.

-And, chances are, you qualify for at least one of them.Verify your home buying eligibility (Jul 3rd, 2020)
+Chances are, you qualify for at least one of them.Verify your home buying eligibility (Apr 23rd, 2021)

 In this article (Skip to…)

-- Low income home loans
+- Low-income home loans

 - HomeReady and Home Possible

-- FHA home loans
+- USDA, VA, and FHA loans

 - Good Neighbor Next Door